tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

     A different context or another word, or studying it on a different day may jog your memory.
     Thus, we don't need to fully penalize a fail here.

-    I use a new interval of 55% to not completely reset a card to 0.
+    For example, if you use a new interval of 50%, when you lapse a card and relearn it, the interval won't be reset back to 1 day, it will be half of the previous interval.
     The recommended range in the AJATT community is between 50 and 75%.

-    For a word cards deck you may set it to about 30-40% because word cards are noticeably harder than sentence cards.
+    For a `word cards` deck you may set it to about 30-40% because word cards are noticeably harder than `sentence cards`.
+    I explain differences between card templates later.

 * **Leech threshold** and **Leech action**:
     *Leeches* are cards that you keep on forgetting and relearning over and over.